-Those cute & adorable kids with their adorable teachers.
+Those cute & adorable kids with their adorable teachers too.
 Ehmm.

-Hippodrome in the foreground, the Blue mosque and in the background Hagia Sophia.
+Hippodrome in the foreground, the Blue mosque beside and in the background Hagia Sophia.

 The Hamam besides Sultanahmet Park between Blue mosque and Hagia Sophia.

-Cross section of the Basilica Cistern with the Medusa heads clearly visible.
+Cross section of the Basilica Cistern with the two Medusa heads clearly visible.

-A cable car will take you up to Pierre Loti hill-top and the cable car station is just across the road from the Teleferik bus stop.
-The cable car ride is just a couple of minutes as the hill-top is only 55 meters above sea level.
-You also have a choice to walk up to the hill-top amidst through a large old cemetery ground.
+A cable car will take you up Pierre Loti.
+The station is just across the road from the Teleferik bus stop.
+The ride is just a couple of minutes as the hill-top is only 53 meters above sea level.
+If you wish so, you can also walk up to the hill-top amidst through a large old cemetery ground.

-If you wish to go by ferry, you may want to read more here.
+If you’re considering going by ferry from Eminonu, you may want to read more here.

 We’ve came to Pierre Loti for the views and that’s about all you get here.
-There is a well-known cafe you would want to enjoy your coffee or tea and the views of Golden Horn and the Halic bridge across it.
+There is a well-known cafe you would want to enjoy your tea or coffee while admiring the views of the Golden Horn and the Halic bridge across it.
 There are also a few souvenir shops up the hill-top.
-Thereafter, if you’re still energetic enough, you can walk down to the cable car station instead.
 If you are on a tight schedule, you may want to skip this point of interest as it takes up a good portion of your time.